-As an additional level of support for individual students, the School also has two teams of Learning Mentors who respectively work in the Junior and Senior sections of the school.
-The role of the Learning Mentor is to support children in overcoming barriers to learning and to help these students reach their full potential.
-These barriers may be caused by social, emotional or behavioural issues and the Learning Mentor will, based on their deep understanding of the student and the pressures they face both within school and beyond, work with them to help establish a positive and productive approach to their school life.
+As an additional level of support for individual students, the School also has a dedicated Wellbeing Team for both Junior and Senior Schools.
+The role of the Wellbeing Team is to support children in overcoming barriers to learning and to help these students reach their full potential.
+These barriers may be caused by social, emotional or behavioural issues and the Wellbeing Team will, based on their deep understanding of the student and the pressures they face both within school and beyond, work with them to help establish a positive and productive approach to their school life.

 When more complex issues arise we work closely with local services and specialist providers to ensure that we are offering the most appropriate care and support for all of our students.